OthoDeng/paper_fluctuation/manuscript.typ

   ```,
   caption: [
-    Ordinary Least Squares (OLS) regression results for the relationship between total column water vapor (TCWV) and sea surface temperature (SST) and vertical wind speed (w).
-The model explains approximately 44.8% of the variance in TCWV, with a highly significant relationship to SST and a negative coefficient for vertical wind speed.
+    OLS regression summary for TCWV as a function of SST and vertical wind speed (w).
+SST shows a strong positive effect consistent with Clausius-Clapeyron scaling; w has a significant negative coefficient.
+The model explains 44.8% of TCWV variance.
   ]
 )<fig:ols-regression>